verobla/Shouting-Big-Data/README.md

 `hadoop fs -ls `
 (add the folder name if it's not in the main folder)

-And see if the file is there.
+And see if the directory is there.

 Then run the following: